niyiyu/pnwstore/docs/backend/schema.md

 ## Database Schema
-PNWstore uses mysql to index all seismic data.
-Below are the schemas for each table.
+pnwstore1.ess.washington.edu runs the mysql server that hosts the `PNW` database.
+A username and password are required to access the database.
+Below are the schemas for the three main tables in the database: `network`, `catalog`, and `mseed`.
+The `picks` table is also included, but note that there are multiple tables for picks, each corresponding to a different contributor.

 ### Network Schema
 ```mysql